Theme Suggestion For UN General Comment to

 The following report is presented by European Link Coalition in collaboration with other organisations.
 Attention has been drawn by the UN Committee on the Rights of the Child about the existence of activities involving children and adolescents below the age of 18 (hereinafter children) that violate a nation’s obligations under the Convention.

-The UN Committee has responded to the ‘Harmful Effects’ caused to children witnessing violent animal abuse in bullfighting to advise nations where this takes place to ensure that children are not exposed to these practices.
+The UN Committee has identified ‘Harmful Effects’ caused to children witnessing violent animal abuse in bullfighting and has recommended to States Parties where this takes place to ensure that children are not exposed to these practices.
 The Committee has declared to “Increase efforts to change violent traditions and practices that negatively affect the well-being of children (…)”.

 The United Nations Committee on the Rights of the Child has included an express statement regarding the violation of the rights of people under 18 years old in the formulation of the Concluding Observations of the following countries regarding witnessing bullfighting: Portugal (2014 and September 2019), Colombia (February 2015), Mexico (June 2015), Peru (February 2016), France (February 2016), Ecuador (October 2017) and Spain (February 2018), identifying harmful effects to children participating & witnessing violent animal abuse.